ORANGE COUNTY PREMISES LIABILITY LAWYER

 Premises liability law covers cases in which people are injured on someone else’s property in California.
-Whether you were injured on public or private property, or commercial or residential property, you may be entitled to financial compensation for your injury and related costs.
+Whether you were injured on public or private property or commercial or residential property, you may be entitled to financial compensation for your injury and related costs.
 Property owners and managers have legal obligations to maintain safe premises for patrons, tenants, and other visitors.
-Even if you were injured at a friend’s, relative’s, or neighbor’s home, you should consult with an experienced premises liability attorney about your legal options.
+Even if you were injured at a friend’s, relative’s, or neighbor’s home, you should consult with an experienced orange county premises liability lawyer about your legal options.

 What is premises liability?